jeremytammik/tbc/a/1929_formit_quaternion.md

 Good things are happening
 with [FormIt](https://formit.autodesk.com),
 a multi-platform architectural modelling, conceptual design and analysis tool.
-With FormIt, you can sketch, collaborate, analyze, and revise early-stage design concepts with BIM-based conceptual design.
+With FormIt, you can sketch, collaborate, analyse, and revise early-stage design concepts with BIM-based conceptual design.

 Kean Walmsley took a closer look at [FormIt and its JavaScript API](https://www.keanw.com/2021/11/autodesk-formit-and-its-javascript-api.html) and